-6 wedding expenses you should always charge on credit
+6 wedding expenses you should put on your credit card

 Wedding-related mishaps can turn any mild-mannered bride into a bridezilla, but they happen all the time, no matter how prepared you thought you were for the big day.